Scouting in North West England: Barnswood Campsite

 Barnswood Scout Camp site is set in the Staffordshire Moorlands, just outside of Cheshire and is the District Scout camp site for Macclesfield & Congleton.
 Barnswood is open to all Scouting, Guiding and Youth groups for camps of all sizes.

 Barnswood Scout Camp Site is 63 acres in size and consists of mixed woodland with 22 open grassed camping sites and a selection of buildings.

 Milldale Scout Camp

 Milldale is South West Cheshire District Scouts own campsite.
 Set in 28 acres of secluded countryside near Crewe it is open to all members of the Scouting and Guiding fraternity.
-A stream, 5 acres of mature woodland and a 7-acre camping field make Milldale an ideal location for traditional troop and patrol camping activities.
+A stream, 5 acres of mature woodland and a 7-acre camping field make Milldale a location for traditional troop and patrol camping activities.
 A toilet block and large barn provide additional facilities.

 Queens Charlotte's Wood

 Consisting of nine acres of undulating woodland it has sheltered grass sites that are suitable for Group or Patrol camping.
-Being positioned between the Frodsham and Helsby Hills at the end of the sandstone ridge that runs NW to NE across the Cheshire plain, it is an ideal base site for those wishing to walk the Sandstone Trail or the Delamere Forest.
+Being positioned between the Frodsham and Helsby Hills at the end of the sandstone ridge that runs NW to NE across the Cheshire plain, it is a base site for those wishing to walk the Sandstone Trail or the Delamere Forest.